 What's in a name?
 In this case, quite a bit actually.

-The terms Electronic Signatures and Digital Signatures are frequently misused and often thrown around loosely.
-Here at GlobalSign, we commonly speak with organizations confused by the two options and need help determining what type of signature they should adopt into their workflow.
+The terms electronic signatures and digital signatures are frequently used interchangeably yet there are some key differences and specific reasons for why you might use one over the other.
+Here at GlobalSign, we commonly speak with organizations confused by the two options and need help determining what type of signature they should adopt into their document signing workflow.

 Let’s jump in and break down the differences.

-Luckily, the existence of notaries was invented and can be traced all the way back to the ancient Egypt times (according to the National Notary Association).
+The existence of notaries was invented to help address these very valid concerns and can be traced all the way back to the ancient Egyptian times (according to the National Notary Association).
 Notaries today play a key role in assuring the parties of a transaction that the document is authentic and can be trusted.

-As you can suspect, the same problems exist in electronic document workflows.
-Unlike Electronic Signatures, Digital Signatures help solve this problem and are essentially the online equivalent to adding a notarized signature.
-In the case of Digital Signatures, a trusted third party, known as a Certificate Authority (CA) serves as the notary in terms of verifying your identity.
+As we would suspect, the same problems exist in electronic document workflows.
+Digital signatures were developed to help solve this problem – they are, essentially, the digital equivalent to adding a notarized signature to your paperwork.
+In the case of digital signatures, a trusted third party, known as a Certificate Authority (CA) is responsible for verifying your identity.

-Certificate Authorities bind your identity to a PKI-based Digital Certificate which allows you to apply Digital Signatures to documents and cloud-based signing platforms.
+Certificate Authorities bind your identity to a PKI-based digital certificate which allows you to use your certificate to create digital signatures locally using a token or remote using any of the cloud-based signing platforms.

-In summary, the cryptographic operation allows Digital Signatures to verify and assure the following:
+In summary, a carefully thought-out and secure cryptographic operation allows digital signatures to assure the following: